OnionBrowser/OnionBrowser/README.md

 - Shows organization name in URL bar for sites with EV SSL certs

 - Optional sending of Do-Not-Track header on all requests

-#####Features planned but not yet implemented:

-- Bookmarks, probably a home-screen table layout like Safari

 #####Some nice-to-haves: